Janchorizo/datawaiter/README.md

 ## API

+The API documentation is also available under the `/doc` path.
+Automatic documentation found there and created using the [`Swagger UI`](https://flask-restplus.readthedocs.io/en/stable/swagger.html#swaggerui) utility from [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) is prefered over the documentation available in this README.

 | Method | Endpoint | Resource |
 |--------|----------|----------|
 | GET | /api/data/columns       | Retrieve a list with the available columns        |